Inga Hamilton

 Art Jewellery & Inhabitable Sculptures Blending the Spaces Between Species

-Recipient of a Northern Bridge Consortium Full Doctoral Studentship Award
+Recipient of a UKRI Full Doctoral Studentship Award Recipient of Multiple Arts Council NI Awards

 Publications, press and videos.